vrubleg/soundkeeper/ReadMe.txt

 - "Analog" keeps on all enabled audio outputs except SPDIF and HDMI.

 Supported stream type settings:
-- "Zero" plays stream of zeroes (like it was in Sound Keeper v1.0).
+- "Zero" plays stream of zeroes.
 It may be not enough for some hardware.
-- "Fluctuate" plays inaudible stream with lowest bit flipping from sample to sample.
-Used by default since v1.1.
+- "Fluctuate" plays stream of zeroes with the smallest non-zero sample once in a second.
+Used by default.
 - "Sine" plays 1Hz sine wave at 1% volume.
 The frequency and amplitude can be changed.
 Useful for analog outputs.
 - "White", "Brown", or "Pink" play named noise, with the same parameters as the sine (except frequency).

 Sine and noise stream parameters:
 - F is frequency.
 Default: 1Hz.
-Applicable for the Sine only.
+Applicable for: Fluctuate, Sine.
 - A is amplitude.
 Default: 1%.
 If you want to use inaudible noise, set it to 0.1%.
+Applicable for: Sine, Noise.
 - L is length of sound (in seconds).
 Default: infinite.
 - W is waiting time between sounds if L is set.
 Use to enable periodic sound.
 - T is transition or fading time.
 Default: 0.1 second.
+Applicable for: Sine, Noise.

 Examples:
 - SoundKeeperZeroAll.exe generates zero amplitude stream on all enabled audio outputs.